• Home

 Treatments in Specific Patient Populations

-July 23, 2018 by Jack Krasuski Leave a Comment Categories: All Posts, Crack the Exam Question Code Tags: beat the boards, jack krasuski, patient populations, psychiatry board prep, specific patient populations
+July 23, 2018 by Jack Krasuski MD Leave a Comment Categories: All Posts, Crack the Exam Question Code Tags: beat the boards, jack krasuski, patient populations, psychiatry board prep, specific patient populations

 Medical board exams include a high percentage of treatment-focused questions, since appropriate treatment is what patients seek from physicians.
 Specialty board exams test three aspects of treatment: